nucleus-coop/nucleus-coop.github.io/_docs/protoinput.md

 }
 ```

+One important function call is `ProtoInput.SetRawInputBypass(player.ProtoInputInstanceHandle, true or false);`.
+This will let any raw input be forwarded to the game, regardless if the input device is selected or not.
+Note you must still have the RegisterRawInputDevices and GetRawInputData hook **enabled**.
+This function is important in games that use raw input in the menus, for example, so then you can use 'real' input when the input is unlocked.

 For a full example, this will default to not injecting any hooks, then install almost everything when input is locked, and uninstall it if input is locked again.
 Copy-pasting this example should usually be enough for most scripts.